Welcome to On Humans!

 What’s on the Menu?

 A lot of my current work concerns human origins.
-This has given me the privilege of interviewing giants like Richard Wrangham (listen), Sarah Blaffer Hrdy (listen), and Ian Tattersall (listen).
-In March 2025, I launched a 5-part series on human origins, produced with the great folks at CARTA (UC San Diego).
-Check it out!
+This has given me the privilege of interviewing giants like Richard Wrangham, Sarah Blaffer Hrdy, and Ian Tattersall.
+In March 2025, I launched a five-part series on human origins, produced in collaboration with the great folks at CARTA (UC San Diego).

 About me